Dr. Megan Dreveskracht

 In some cases insurance will cover a Breast Reduction.
 In these instances, the patient must have well-documented symptoms and often will have to verify conservative treatment options that they have previously used (massage therapy, physical therapy, etc.) to combat their symptoms prior to seeking surgery.
 The amount and duration of therapies employed by a patient before seeking a breast reduction will vary between insurance companies.
 It is helpful to inquire with your insurance company about their requirements before your breast reduction consultation.

-Body surface Area calculations are used to calculate the specific weight of breast tissue which MUST be removed in order for insurance to cover the procedure.
+Body Surface Area calculations are used to calculate the specific weight of breast tissue which MUST be removed in order for insurance to cover the procedure.
 In some cases, the amount of tissue required to be removed from the insurance company will likely leave the patient too small for either their desired size or to be proportional to their body.
 In these cases, the patient will often opt out of insurance coverage.
 It is important to remember that if you choose to have insurance cover your breast reduction surgery, your Plastic Surgeon must remove the amount of tissue dictated by your insurance company.
+Size cannot be guaranteed.

 AFTER SURGERY:

 After a Breast Reduction procedure, the patient will be discharged home for recovery.
 The patient will be required to wear a non-underwire bra for a minimum of four weeks.
 Most patients require a week off from work for their recovery.
-The patient will be restricted to any lifting greater than 10 pounds or placement of their arms above their head for a minimum of four weeks.
+The patient will be restricted to any lifting greater than 10 pounds or lifting their arms above their head for a minimum of four weeks.

 01